Schuyler Personal Size Canterbury KJV Bible Review

 References are keyed to the text with letters.
 The letters are small enough to be easy to ignore but still readable at the same time.
 I like that cross references are placed in the footer because the text doesn’t have to share horizontal space with references, allowing for a larger font and a cleaner design.

 It has italics for supplied words.
-It also has simplified pronunciation marks which break down the syllables and places a stress mark over the prominent syllable.
+It also has simplified pronunciation marks that break down the syllables and places a stress mark over the prominent syllable.
 They do include some common names in the Old Testament but they don’t include the most common names in the New Testament.
-For me these are more useful for preaching than personal reading.
+For me, these are more useful for preaching than personal reading.

 There are 55,000 cross references.
 They’re keyed to the text with letters and include the chapter and verse numbers in red.
 They are small but I still find them easy enough to read with my bifocals.
 The references taper toward the bottom of the page, giving the page an elegant look and grounding the page.